 For local food, I sampled Miguel’s, which is classic, and the Rock House, which had some really good food and craft beer.
 I’d recommend them both.

 Winter: although it’s cold, possibly snowing and below freezing, it’s still possible to climb.
-If anywhere though, this is the climbing area that’s least friction dependent on sending.
+If anywhere, this is the climbing area that’s least friction dependent on sending, so waiting for winter temps isn’t common.
 Most people pack it in during winter.

 Summer: it’s going to get sweaty.
 Humidity is always high in KY and it’s going to get damn hot.
 Again, this place is one of the least friction dependent major climbing areas, but be warned.